bitanath/pca/README.md

 - Test cases to prevent regressions and keep behavior consistent
 - Package level tests in order to prevent downstream breakages on dependents

 **Bugfixes:** Closed the 4 open issues with chonky fixes.
 Closed all PRs since full rewrite.
-Open new Issues as required.
+Basically optimized matmul ops now to prevent OOMs and optimized build processes to port typescript.
+Feel free to Open new Issues/PRs as required.

 **How to use now:** Same as below except for the changed CDN links.
 I've inline edited the older readme in order to accurately reflect links and examples using modern ESM/UMD/CJS.